260 Waymouth St, Adelaide, South AustraliaSA 5000

 But how does a Garbaruk rear derailleur cage actually extend your gear ratio?

-By repositioning the jockey wheels/pulleys so the upper jockey wheel sits closer to the smallest cassette cog when compressed and moves further away from the largest cassette cog when extended.
+It repositions your jockey wheels so the upper wheel sits closer to the smallest cassette cog when compressed and moves further away from the largest cassette cog when extended.
 This optimised position means your drivetrain will now work with much bigger rear cogs.

 A diagram showing the benefits of using a Garbaruk rear derailleur cage

-A Garbaruk derailleur cage is also a far better option than messing around with something like a Wolftooth roadlink; although roadlink-style products are offered as a way to let a road derailleur run a MTB-style cassette, we’ve never found them to be an efficient or reliable solution.
-Indeed, a lot of riders who try out these systems often end up binning them and going for a Garbaruk cage instead.
-(It’s kind of like buying a cheap set of panniers and then coming back in a few months to get the Ortliebs you wanted in the first place.
-Quality and simplicity counts.)
+A Garbaruk derailleur cage is also much better than messing around with something like a Wolftooth roadlink.
+Although roadlink-style products purport to let a road derailleur run a MTB-style cassette, we’ve never found them to be an efficient or reliable solution.
+A lot of riders who try out these systems end up binning them and going for a Garbaruk cage instead.

 Check out a derailleur with and without a Garbaruk cage:

-A SRAM Force rear derailleur with the standard cage
+A SRAM rear derailleur with the standard cage

 Anyway, here are the various cage options, including which rear derailleurs they work with.